Best Deal Desk & CPQ Tools for RevOps in 2026

 What's the difference between CPQ and proposal software?

 CPQ (Configure, Price, Quote) handles complex product configuration, pricing rules, discount governance, and approval workflows.
-It's built for companies with hundreds of SKUs or variable pricing.
-Proposal software like PandaDoc and Proposify focuses on creating professional documents with e-signatures.
-Most SMBs need proposal software.
-Companies with complex pricing need CPQ.
+It's built for companies with hundreds of SKUs, variable pricing tiers, or usage-based models where getting the quote right requires logic, not just a template.
+Proposal software like PandaDoc and Proposify focuses on creating professional documents with e-signatures and engagement tracking.
+Most SMBs with straightforward pricing need proposal software.
+Companies with complex pricing, product bundles, or multi-year contract structures need CPQ.
+The price difference reflects this: proposal tools run $20-50/user/month while CPQ platforms run $50-200/user/month.

 How much does CPQ software cost?

-Proposal tools start at $19-35/user/month (PandaDoc, Proposify, Qwilr).
+Proposal tools start at $19-35/user/month (PandaDoc, Proposify, Qwilr), with PandaDoc offering a functional free tier.
 Full CPQ platforms run $50-200/user/month (DealHub, Salesforce CPQ, Conga).
-Implementation adds 20-50% of first-year license cost for enterprise CPQ.
-The ROI math is straightforward: if quoting errors cost you more than the tool, it pays for itself.
+Implementation adds 20-50% of first-year license cost for enterprise CPQ, which can be significant for Salesforce CPQ or Conga deployments.
+The ROI math is straightforward: if quoting errors, rogue discounts, or slow approval cycles cost you more than the tool, it pays for itself.
+Track your current quote-to-close time and error rate to build the business case.

 Do I need CPQ if I use Salesforce?

-Salesforce has its own CPQ product, but it requires significant admin investment to configure and maintain.
+Salesforce has its own CPQ product, but it requires significant admin investment to configure and maintain, with implementations typically running 2-4 months.
 If your pricing is simple (3-5 products, standard discounting), Salesforce Opportunities with PandaDoc for documents may be enough.
-If you have tiered pricing, usage-based models, or complex approval chains, dedicated CPQ pays for itself.
+If you have tiered pricing, usage-based models, product bundles, or complex approval chains where non-standard deals need multiple approvers, dedicated CPQ pays for itself by enforcing pricing governance and speeding up the quoting process.
+The decision point is pricing complexity, not company size.

 What deal desk metrics should RevOps track?

-Quote-to-close time (how long from quote creation to signed deal), discount frequency and depth (how often and how much reps discount), approval cycle time (hours from submission to approval), and quote accuracy (percentage of quotes that don't need revision).
-Track monthly.
-If average discount exceeds 15% or approval takes more than 24 hours, your deal desk process needs work.
+Four metrics matter: quote-to-close time (how long from quote creation to signed deal), discount frequency and depth (how often and how much reps discount below list price), approval cycle time (hours from quote submission to final approval), and quote accuracy (percentage of quotes that don't require revision after initial creation).
+Track these monthly and benchmark against your targets.
+If average discount exceeds 15%, your pricing or rep training needs attention.
+If approval takes more than 24 hours, your approval chain has too many steps or approvers aren't responding promptly.
+Both problems directly impact close rates.

 Get Weekly RevOps Intelligence